infobloxopen/infoblox_google_secops/README.md

   - Collects the relevant security events from the given insight id.

 - Get SOC Insight Assets (action)
   - Collects the relevant asset data from the given insight id.
+The default value of `Threat Level` and `Confidence Level` parameter is set to `High`.

 - Get SOC Insight Indicators (action)
   - Collects the relevant indicators from the given insight id.
-The default value for confidence parameter is set to 50.
+The default value for `Confidence` parameter is set to `50`.

 - Get SOC Insight Comments (action)
   - Collects the relevant comments from the given insight id.

 - Suspicious Event Insight (condition)
-  - After performing the insight lookup, the playbook checks if a threatLevelis available in the results.
+  - After performing the insight lookup, the playbook checks if a threatLevel is available in the results.
   - If the `threatLevel` is `High` or `Medium`, it indicates a high-risk or confirmed suspicious event.

 - Change Case Priority to Critical (action)